-The Signature Page is automatically populated with data entered in the proposalCENTRAL system (title of project, applicant's name, institution, contact information, etc.).
+The Signature Page is automatically populated with data entered in the ProposalCentral system (title of project, applicant's name, institution, contact information, estimated budget, etc.).
 Download the Signature Page after completing the application by clicking on the "Print Signature Page" button in the "Signature Page" section of the LOI.
 For the LOI, the Signature Page must be signed by the Principal Investigator.
 If the applicant is a resident or fellow, the Faculty Mentor must also sign this page.
-Upload the signed Signature Page in the "Attachments" section of the LOI on proposalCENTRAL before submitting the entire application by the deadline.
+Upload only the signed Signature Page (it should be a 1-page PDF) in the "Attachments" section of the LOI on ProposalCentral before submitting the entire application by the deadline.
 A hardcopy is not required.